doolb/Jigsaw-Puzzle/README.md

 * fix image uv offset
 * add highligt and shadow
 * build arch and corner puzzle mark,also has some awesome effect

+### 2017.8.30
+* use puzzle mark texture red channel to render special color